WB Ed Kelly 3° - WB Gregory Covel 3° - Bro. Kip Coryea 3°

 You are invited to meet "Masons in the Park" every Friday morning at the City Park in Tombstone, Az.

-A Freemason decided who was responsible for the "Gunfight at the OK Corral"
+A Freemason decided the Earps and Doc Holliday were not responsible for the "Gunfight at the OK Corral"